guereslib/Reproducible-Research-Things/Step5Version.md

 If you are writing scripts (R/Python/Matlab etc), use Git.

-Ask your institute IT group if they have a Git system they are happy to share.
+Note:
+Griffith has a gitlab version you can use for private repositories.
+Also record the version of R/Python/Matlab, the operating system you are using and the version numbers of any library you are using.<br/>If you are using the HPC, also record the version of any modules you used there.
 ---
 ### SUPER Advanced
-If you’ve heard of Docker or Singularity and you are interested, come talk to your local IT help, or your institute's hacky hour or QCIF person.
+If you’ve heard of Docker or Singularity and you are interested, come talk to hacky hour/eResearch Services
 ---

-### NB if you are going to publish any Git repos, please talk to your IP specialist for a copyright licence
+### NB if you are going to publish any Git repos, please talk to Antony Ley, our IP specialist for a copyright licence
 ---

 ### Internal Resources